alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CycleControl-v1.md

     fridges, freezers, ...)

-The operational state of **Non-Cyclic Operations Devices** can be just on and off, so is fully described in the **org.alljoyn.SmartSpaces.Operation.OnOff** interface.
+The operational state of **Non-Cyclic Operations Devices** can be just on and off, so is fully described in the **org.alljoyn.SmartSpaces.Operation.OnOffStatus** interface.
 On the other hand **Cyclic Operations Devices** has more complex operational state, so the on/off management is integrated with the features described below